zhaqenl/zhaqenl.github.io/en/src/lambda.md

 In lambda calculus, this is what they call an _identity function_ and I'll discuss later a bit of what it does and how it works.
 Let's dissect a bit what is contained within a lambda calculus function.
-The `λ`, which is a greek letter meaning _lambda_, indicates that whatever is after it is a function.
-The letter or symbol after the `λ` preceding the `.` is the parameter or the name of the function, and the succeding letter or symbol after the `.` is the body of the function.
+The `λ`, which is a Greek letter meaning _lambda_, indicates that whatever is after it is a function.
+The letter or symbol after the `λ` preceding the `.` is the parameter or the name of the function, and the succeeding letter or symbol after the `.` is the body of the function.
 Symbols that reside between the `λ` and `.` are called _bound_ and I'll show you in the next section how these _bound_ things behave.

 <a name="how"></a> How to apply lambda calculus functions